Zamio77/Zamio77.github.io/MarketLangingPage/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## Addendum

+This was a Udacity project to create a dynamic landing page where the navigation bar updates based on what sections are added to the page.
+The naviagation page will scroll to the section based on which one is clicked.
+You can see the completed project [here](https://zamio77.github.io/MarketLangingPage/landing-page/index.html)